-Connecticut River Academy at Goodwin College
+Connecticut River Academy at Goodwin University

 Frequently Asked Questions about Goodwin's Environmental Science and Technology High School

 Connecticut River Academy is a magnet high school serving Connecticut students grades 9 through 12.
 CTRA is located on the Goodwin University campus in East Hartford and is operated by LEARN.
 LEARN is one of six Regional Education Service Centers (RESC) established by the State of Connecticut under legislative mandate to provide more diverse, high-quality, cost-effective educational opportunities to students in Connecticut.

 At CTRA, we work together to find ways of contributing to a just and sustainable world by striving to consistently live our core values of AWARENESS, DIVERSITY, and ACTION.
 These values are made explicit throughout our curriculum in the form of our magnet standards, which are the driving force behind all of our learning — both formal and informal.
 At CTRA, we are fortunate to have a beautiful, state-of-the-art facility that brings our sustainability theme to life through early college, environmental science, and advanced manufacturing programs.

 In addition to a full range of high school courses, students in grades 11 and 12 are also afforded the opportunity to earn over 35 transferable college credits through our early college model.
 Our students get a head start on their college career while still in high school, all at no tuition cost to families.

 As a magnet school, Connecticut River Academy offers several benefits including:

 - Academic success that prepares students for a lifetime of academic achievement

 - Diverse student body that encourages respect, empathy, and collaboration